Azure/vscode-aks-tools/docs/webview-development.md

 ## Development/Debugging

+### File structure

+- Webview source files are under `/webview-ui/src`.
+- When built, bundled/minified webview assets are output to `/webview-ui/dist`.

+When the extension is run (both in development and production), the webview assets are read from `/webview-ui/dist`.

 ### Developing the UI

 If you like to use your browser development tools for debugging, or you wish to open the web application in an existing browser window: